anu0012/awesome-computer-science-opportunities/README.md

  * [Daily Coding Problem](https://www.dailycodingproblem.com/) - Get emailed a new coding problem every day
  * [Halite](https://halite.io/) - Create AI to face off against other people's AI.
 More specialized on AI
  * [Advent of Code](https://adventofcode.com/) - A yearly set of coding challenges that published with leaderboards
+ * [StopStalk](https://www.stopstalk.com/) - A tool to analyse and improve your Competitive Programming Progress

  ### Web Development